Punk in Poland of the 1980s

 that some artists or punks were arrested for their look, strange

 behaviour or the pogo.
-Pogo dance was misinterpreted by the Polish militia
+A Pogo dance was misinterpreted by the Polish militia

-as an extreme form of teenage aggression.
-Fortunetely later they found out
+as an extreme form of a teen's aggression.
+Fortunetely, later they found out

-that it was just the punk ritual that could have symbolized helplessness,
+that it was just a punk ritual that could have symbolized helplessness,

-worthlessness, simplicity and the feeling that punks unity was strength.
+worthlessness, simplicity and the feeling that the punks' unity was strength.

-To end with, the thing that is worth writing concerns unofficial
+To end with, the thing that is worth writing concerns an unofficial

-newspaper (fanzine).
+newspaper (a fanzine).
 It was actually invented by punk rockers.

-As for cool Polish punk fanzines, their creators had
+As for the cool Polish punk fanzines, their creators had

 got the guts to present all the stuff that was forbidden by

 communists those times.
-Thus, Polish fanzine was underground
+Thus, the Polish fanzine was an underground

 newspaper.
 Afterwards, the fans and artists representing other kinds of